ABZ-Aaron/Classic-Models-Pipeline/Documentation/DataModeling.md

 - OrderLineQuantity (fact)
 - Price (fact)

 We've already covered the date dimension, which covers the first 3 columns.
-Lets look at the remaining dimensions `product`, `customer`, and `sales rep`.
+Lets look at the remaining dimensions `product`, `customer`, `order status` and `sales rep`.

 The `order number` and `order line number` are denerate dimensions and won't have an associated dimension table.
+The order number in particular might be useful, as it would allow analysts to group order lines by order number.

 ### Product Dimension

 You'll notice in our database we have a `productLines` and `products` table.
 We could utilise a snowflake schema.
 Here, our dimension table would look more or less the same as the `products` table, with `productLines` being a seperate table joined on to it.

 This seems like it would make sense.
-The alternative is to flatten de-normalise it, resulting a lot of redudant data.
+The alternative is to de-normalise it, resulting a lot of redudant data.

 However, there are some issues with snowflaking.
 A couple are: